-Stress gives our body adrenaline and energy to respond immediately and effectively at critical situations, such as studying for an important exam or completing an urgent project.
+Stress helps our body to respond immediately and effectively during critical situations.
 However, if unchecked, prolonged and excess stress can build up to unhealthy levels, and may affect other areas of our lives.

 Recognising The Symptoms of Excess Stress

 - Headaches: Headaches can present itself as pain in the head or neck area.
 It can be triggered by a variety of reasons including lack of sleep, dehydration, alcohol consumption, sinus, or allergy, and may be hard to pinpoint as a result of stress.

 - Changes in sleep patterns: Stress may result in sleeping too little, too much, or constantly waking up at night.
 If you find yourself constantly tired during the day, it could suggest that your sleep has been less than ideal.
 It may be worthwhile to get a smartwatch that can help track sleeping patterns and spot any irregularities

 - Appetite Issues: Everyone has different coping mechanisms for stress.
 Some may totally reject food while some may find comfort in binge eating.
 If you are losing or gaining weight in a very short amount of time, it could be a sign of excessive stress